Sunday, February 19, 2017

 Patreon image donor: Vujadin Damjanović

-21 They were willing therefore to take him into the ship; and presently the ship was at the land to which they were going.
+21 Then they were glad to take him into the boat, and immediately the boat was at the land to which they were going.

 Patreon image donor: Pali Sorn-nong